Ballparks; Beaches; Lakes; Rivers; The Indy 500 And Vegas, Baby!

-The holiday exists to honor our fallen heros of battle, to recognize those who died in wars defending this country and its values.
+The holiday exists to honor our fallen heroes of battle, to recognize those who died in wars defending this country and its values.

-It is Memorial Day, a three-day weekend on May 26-28 in 2018 and PubClub.com has put together this look at the Best Places to Spend Memorial Day in the USA.
+It is Memorial Day, a three-day weekend on May 29-31 in 2021 and America is bursting at the seams to break out and party after all the COVID-19 shutdowns and lockdowns.
+PubClub.com has put together this look at the Best Places to Spend Memorial Day in the USA.
 And this being PubClub.com, there’s an an emphasis on the Best Party Places for Memorial Day.

 – #1, Indy 500 –

 The Indy 500 is America’s Great Race and not just because it features high-powered machines racing around a huge oval track, a signature of American motorsports.
 It’s because of the massive interest in the event, the corporate sponsorship and the packed grandstands.